Cultural practices in Child

 Moxibustion involves burning rolled pieces of moxa herb (mugwort or Artemisia vulgaris) over the skin above acupuncture points and allowing it to burn until the onset of pain.
 It is used in Asian cultures for a variety of symptoms, including fever and abdominal pain.
 The lesions of moxibustion appear as a pattern of discrete, circular, target-like burns that may be confused with cigarette burns from child abuse.

 Caida de mollera refers to the presence of a sunken anterior fontanelle in an infant that is believed in some Mexican American subcultures to cause a variety of symptoms including poor feeding, irritability, and diarrhea.
 Attempts to correct this condition may involve oral suction over the fontanelle by a folk healer, slapping of the soles of the feet, or shaking of the infant upside down.
 The shaking is usually nonviolent and generally thought not to cause significant resultant injury.
-Caida de mollera is an improbable cause of shaken baby syndrome.
+Caida de mollera is an improbable cause of pediatric abusive head trauma.

 Salting is an old Turkish custom thought to improve the health of a newborn's skin.
 It involves the application of salt to the skin.
 Rare cases of epidermolysis, severe hypernatremia, and even death have been reported in a few infants that had been intermittently salted since birth.

 Ayurveda is a form of traditional Indian medicine that sometimes involves adding heavy metals, including lead, arsenic, and mercury, to herbal medicines.

 Scarification is a custom in some African cultures involving the intentional burning or cutting of the skin to produce scars.
 Keloid formation is often the desirable end point.
 Tattooing refers to the marking of the skin or mucous membranes with ink.
 Scarification and tattooing may be performed for a variety of reasons, including therapeutic, cultural, aesthetic, religious, and social.